 In addition to the artists headlining the concert there will be other well-known artists taking part in activities around the festival.
 Some of the artists who have have been recently are Brendan Power; Gerry Ezard; Ben Hewlett; Lee Sankey; Bertram Becher; Ed Hopwood; Keith Parker; and others ...

 This page shows the overall organisation of the festival with details of programme, artists, shops, location, accommodation and transport.
 Just click the link just above to go to the desired area of the page.

-The Festival Application form, including contest details, and Festival Information leaflet, including details of the contest classes, can be downloaded by clicking these links.
+Another alternative is to download a hard copy form.
+Click Festival Application form, for this including contest details, and Festival Information leaflet, with more details of the contest classes, can be downloaded by clicking these links.

 Adjudicator - we are fortunate to have an experienced adjudicator - David Beer - from the Federation of Festivals to officiate at the contest.
 He has a lot of experience of youth music and has been involved in a wide range of music styles, West End Theatre and touring productions.
 David has produced a 'Tips' sheet to give guidance in what is expected of contestants in the various classes.
 This can be downloaded from here.
 More details can be obtained from David Hambley.